overture-stack/SONG/song-python-sdk/docs/tutorial.rst

 Upload the Object Files
 -------------------------

-Upload the manifest file to storage server using the `icgc-storage-client`.
+Upload the object files specified in the payload, using the `icgc-storage-client` and the manifest file.
 This will upload the files specified in the ``manifest.txt`` file, which should all be located in the same directory.

 For **Collaboratory - Toronto**: